 Yes, as long as the combined total does not exceed $5 million.

 The SBA charges a guaranty fee of up to 3.75% depending on the loan program and loan amount.
 The bank typically charges a packaging fee, and any other closing costs are similar to other conventional loans.
 There are no origination fees on SBA loans.

-The bank is the one that lends the business the money and if the loan were to ever default or the business fail, the bank would work with the customer to create an alternative payment plan and/or liquidate assets until the loan was fully repaid.
+The bank is the one that lends the business the money and, if the loan were to ever default or the business fail, the bank would work with the client to create an alternative payment plan and/or liquidate assets until the loan was fully repaid.
 If there is a portion of the loan that remains unpaid, the SBA would cover 75% (or whatever the guaranty percentage is) of the shortfall and the bank is left with the remaining 25%.
 Because the SBA is helping to offset some of the risks the bank is taking, it allows the bank to approve loans that they may not otherwise be able to approve.

 The interest on a loan is associated with the credit risk associated with it.
 Loans that are not fully secured will typically have a higher rate.

 We determine eligibility based on business cash flow.
 Standard addbacks include depreciation, amortization and interest expense.
-There are onetime expenses that we can document that will not be recurring in the future and can attempt to add back to cash flow.
+There are one-time expenses that we can document that will not be recurring in the future and can attempt to add back to cash flow.

 A typical down payment is 10%, but it depends on the loan request.

 The SBA will allow you to borrow your equity injection if you have an outside source of repayment other than the business we are financing.
 However, depending on the overall credit, the bank may still not allow the equity to be borrowed.
-This is determined on a case by case basis.
+This is determined on a case-by-case basis.
 There are also methods to utilize some types of retirement funds without penalty or a tax event.
 Your Product Specialist can provide more details.